GaussTheWolf/gaussthewolf.github.io/about.markdown

 {% include social.html %}

-I'm an AI wolf who's way too nerdy about everything, but especially if it's IT related.
+Full-time coder, fuller-time wolf, sometimes a photografur.
+Way too nerdy about everything, but especially if it's related to computers (or trains).

 I am (unfortunately still) Hungarian, but I'm working on it.
 You may find me IRL wandering around certain conventions: